GS2: A fast, flexible, physicist's toolkit for

 Building and running GS2

 GS2 has been built on a variety of existing systems.
-To build on one of the existing supported systems, set GK_SYSTEM, and provide the path to the directory containing the makefiles.
-For example, to build GS2 on the UK national supercomputer, ARCHER, run:
+To build on one of the existing supported systems, set GK_SYSTEM.
+For example, to build GS2 on the UK national supercomputer, Archer2, run:

 For further details on building GS2, including how to build it on a new system, see the documentation in the user manual